When to use these real estate email templates

 Hi [Name],

-We have [an offer / a counter / revised terms].
+Here's where things stand on [Property Address]: we have [an offer / a counter / revised terms].
 The main decision point is [price / closing / conditions].

 Best,